Greek Chicken Meatballs (Mediterranean Meatballs)

 If using dried herbs, use half the amount of fresh herbs called for in this Greek yogurt sauce for meatballs, since dried herbs have a stronger flavor than fresh herbs.

 So, you’d need 1 tablespoon dried parsley and 1-1/2 teaspoons dried dill for the yogurt sauce recipe below.
-You can also use fresh or dried dill for the herb mayo for my salmon sandwich recipe.
+You can also use fresh or dried dill for the herb mayo for my salmon sandwich recipe and in my pimento mac and cheese.

 I don’t only serve these baked chicken meatballs as a party appetizer.
-In fact, more often than not, I serve them for dinner, with a side of Greek yogurt mashed potatoes or potato cakes.
+In fact, more often than not, I serve them for dinner, with a side of Greek yogurt mashed potatoes or a potato cake (both also great with pistachio crusted chicken).

-I’ll also sometimes serve these baked chicken meatballs on top of butternut squash noodles or with some maple brussels sprouts.
+I’ll sometimes serve these baked chicken meatballs on top of butternut squash noodles or with some roasted glazed carrots or balsamic roasted carrots.

-They’re also great as a meal prep recipe for weekday lunches, served with a simple side of fruit salad.
+They’re even great as a meal prep recipe for weekday lunches, served with a simple side of fruit salad.

 Ingredients